MakeGamesWithUs/PersonSortExercise/README.md

+#Exercise

+Implement the `+ (NSArray *)sort:(NSArray *)persons;` methods in `BubbleSort.m` and BucketSort.m`.

 #Adding a sorting algorithm

 Create a new class and make it a subclass of `SortingAlgorithm`.
 Then implement the `+ (NSArray *)sort:(NSArray *)persons;` method.

-The programm will automatically run and measure the performance for all of your sort algorithms.
+The program will automatically run and measure the performance for all of your sort algorithms.
 When they are completed it will print the results to the console.
-It will also check your sort results against reference results, if your algorithm sorts differently it will throw an exception.
+It will also check your sort results against reference results; if your algorithm sorts differently it will throw an exception.

 #Sorting criteria
 You need to sort by age then by last name and then by first name.
 This here is the reference implementation: